Delaw45/Delaw45/README.md

 # Band Name Generator

-The Band Name Generator is a beginner-friendly Python project that randomly combines creative words to generate unique and catchy band names.
+The Band Name Generator is a beginner-friendly Python project that combines creative words to generate unique and catchy band names.

 This project introduces fundamental coding concepts